-In situations like these, a chatbot can really be your knight in shining armour.
+In situations like these, a chatbot can really be your knight in shining armor.

-There are chatbots dedicated to provide this functionality on a website through live-chat.
-Give it a nice profile pic, a conversational tone and a swanky name, and your users won’t even know if they are talking to a bot or a real person.
+There are chatbots dedicated to providing this functionality on a website through live-chat.
+Give it a nice profile pic, a conversational tone, and a swanky name, and your users won’t even know if they are talking to a bot or a real person.

 Or you can keep it simple and straightforward like Levi’s.